-Along with these basic rules there are a few other details in the Oklahoma rummy.
-These are called Gin, Knock and undercut.
+Along with these basic rules, there are a few other details in the Oklahoma rummy.
+These are called Gin, Knock and Undercut.

-Gin in Oklahoma rummy is when a player has melded their cards successfully and have formed sets and sequences with the cards.
+Gin in Oklahoma rummy is when a player has melded their cards successfully and has formed sets and sequences with the cards.
 They then lay down these cards on the table and discard any remaining cards in the discard pile.
 The player can go “Gin” when they have no unmatched cards.

 Any round in Oklahoma rummy ends when a player knocks.
-This is done when the player thinks they have an ability to form a set or sequence followed by discarding a card and keeping sufficient points in hand.
+This is done when the player thinks they have the ability to form a set or sequence followed by discarding a card and keeping sufficient points in hand.
 The player can knock at any turn but it should be done after drawing a card but before discarding a card.
 The maximum number of points the player can have in hand before knocking depends on the first card of the discard pile but it is usually 10 or less.